Aggregate Transformation in SSIS Advanced Mode

 [DimGeography].[SalesTerritoryKey] = RESELLER.[SalesTerritoryKey]

-STEP 4: Click on columns tab to verify the columns.
-In this tab we can uncheck the unwanted columns also.
+STEP 4: Click on the columns tab to verify the columns.
+In this tab, we can uncheck the unwanted columns also.

 OLE DB Source Editor to select Columns

-STEP 5: Double-click on the Aggregate transformation to open the Aggregate Transformation editor.
-In the upper pane, we have a button to toggle between Basic and Advanced Mode.
+STEP 5: Double-click on the Aggregate Transformation to open the editor.
+The upper pane has a button to toggle between the SSIS Aggregate Transformation Basic and Advanced Mode.
 In this example, we want to configure multiple outputs, so select the Advance mode.

 Once you click on the Advanced mode button, a new pane will be opened to configure multiple outputs.